Noah-R/Mulligan-Decider/README.md

 Some functions also use MTGJSON set files, which are available at https://mtgjson.com/downloads/all-sets/

-## Near term roadmap
-    Write some CSS
-    Set up a website to host this on

 ## Room for expansion
     Create a neural network to predict mulligan win rates Train on examples of games where the player mulliganed, using only play/draw, hand size, and seven random cards from the deck_* columns